whiletrue-community/website-articles/articles/01_python_dunder_methods_part_1/01_python_dunder_methods_part_1.md

 The constructor takes care of setting up the object.
 It receives the coin name and an optional initial amount of the coin.
 We define an internal list `_trades` to keep track of all the trades.

-We can instantiate a new porfolio like this:
+We can instantiate a new portfolio like this:

 ```python
 if __name__ == "__main__":